adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 **Expense Ratio** - When you see any fund, it'll probably have an expense ratio listed.
 For instance [American Funds Growth Fund of Amer A](http://www.morningstar.com/funds/XNAS/AGTHX/quote.html) has an expense ratio of 0.66%, or $66 per $10,000.
 That's 15x the expenses for VTSAX.

+For both Active Managed Funds and Index Funds, you won't ever get a bill for the expense ratio.
+Instead it'll be reflected in the price of the fund.
+In other words, if there were two identical funds with different expense ratios, after a year the one with the lower expense ratio would be trading slightly higher.

 **Load** - Load is probably the scariest fee of all.
 I learned about it when a financial advisor put some funds of mine in a fund that had a load without my knowledge.
 [AGTHX](http://www.morningstar.com/funds/XNAS/AGTHX/quote.html) has a load of 5.75, while Vanguard Funds have no load.
 So what is load?

 Load is a fee that the investor pays to compensate the sales intermediary (the broker, financial planner, investment advisor, etc) for their time and expertise in selecting the fund.
 There's a concept of "front-load", where the fee is paid when the fund is bought, or "back-load", for when the fund is sold.

+My advice is that if your financial advisor ever suggests, or you find out you're in a load fund, then you need to fire them and get out.
+If you have gains in the fund, I'd wait until you've held it a year -- but also make sure not to reinvest dividends during that time.

 On that $10,000 purchase of AGTHX, there is a 5.75 front-load, meaning that the investor is paying $575 for the privilege of investing in American Funds. $575 + $66 = $641 a year for AGTHX vs $4 for VTSAX.
 Crazy right?
 It'd be awesome if AGTHX outperformed, but it doesn't.
-For the most part similar funds in a category, in this case large growth/blend.
+For the most part, similar funds in a category will perforom about that same.

 @gallery articles/financial-literacy